miguelmartin75/commentary-js/README.md

 # dev docs

 ## structure
-- `src/narrator.js` contains all the code
+- `src/commentary.js` contains all the code
-    - `Narrator` class contains the logic for the narrator
+    - `App` class contains the logic for perform commentary
         - `init()` initializes the UI, setups up event listeners & state for it
         - `setup()` creates the recorder and canvas
     - `DrawCtx` contains all the data for drawing
         - `videos` => list of length 1
         - `paths` => a series of paths
         - `renderFrame` => draws a frame in the canvas
+    - `Recorder`: keeps track of recordings
+    - `Video`: wrapper over a video
 - `src/style.css` a post-css file for tailwind-css.
 The css file is generated to `static`